JessieLDR/weather-data-top5/README.md

-# Voltus Take-Home Technical Challenge

-Welcome to the take-home portion of the Voltus interview process!

 ## Expectations:
 1. Coding portion of this work should take less than one hour.
 1. To keep this challenge scoped, we'd like you to focus specifically on implementing a pattern for returning the data in